 Violent/more serious felonies: depending on the particular circumstances and facts, may have to wait up to five (5) years after any sentence served, or completion of supervised probation and parole, before applying for the restoration of political rights.

 Essentially, you are putting together a resume inclusive of each area of your life.
-You want to highlight a steady job history, leadership positions, involvement in community activities like churches, charities, coaching youth sports teams, etc., and any past military service.
+You want to highlight a steady job history, leadership positions, involvement in community activities like churches, charities, coaching youth sports teams, membership in local organizations, and any past military service.
+Additionally, lay out your primary motivations for restoration: recreational/desire to hunt; self/family/home protection; necessary for employment; and/or desire to be a whole citizen with full complement of civil rights.
 The judge and the Commonwealth’s Attorney will evaluate all of these when considering your petition to have your firearm rights restored.

 Sit down with an attorney that has experience with firearm rights restoration proceedings.
 An attorney will prepare your petition, advise you on the laws governing the process, compile all of the necessary documentation for your petition, submit the petition to the proper circuit court, set a hearing date, and open a dialogue with the Commonwealth’s Attorney.
 Once the hearing date arrives, your attorney will argue the merits of your petition for restoration of firearm rights.